2022 United States House of Representatives elections in Tennessee: District 7

-The 7th district encompasses parts of Nashville, the southern suburbs of Nashville, and the western rural areas of Middle Tennessee, including the city of Clarksville.
+The 7th district is centered in Middle Tennessee, anchored by significant portions of Nashville and its western suburbs.
+The district includes most of Franklin as well as the western half of Williamson County, along with nearby communities such as Ashland City, Pleasant View, Dickson, Springfield, and part of White House.

+To the northwest, the district prominently includes Clarksville, one of the state's largest cities anchored by Fort Campbell.

+Beyond that the district stretches southward to the Alabama border, encompassing a large swath of predominantly rural counties.

 The incumbent was Republican Mark Green, who was re-elected with 69.9% of the vote in 2020 and won re-election in 2022.
-Green's district was significantly impacted by redistricting, as he now represents a more central part of Tennessee.
+Green's district was significantly impacted by redistricting, as he now represented a more central part of Tennessee.
 The 8th district absorbed most of Green's constituents in the western portion of the state.